 Silicon Laboratories have worked hard on an IoT security portfolio for some time, they specialize in antenna connected devices, focusing especially on 2.4 gig and sub-gig connectivity.
-Silicon Laboratories have long been a part of the PSA Certified partnership and they recently achieved PSA Certified Level 2 from Riscure for an implementation of their Secure Vault technology.
-As part of the celebrations of Silicon Laboratories reaching this exciting milestone, we sat down with Mike Dow, Senior Product Manager for IoT Security to chat all things IoT, Secure Vault and regulations.
+Silicon Laboratories have long been a part of the PSA Certified partnership and they recently became the world’s first silicon provider to achieve PSA Certified Level 3 from Riscure for an implementation of their Secure Vault technology.
+To celebrate this achievement, we sat down with Mike Dow, Senior Product Manager for IoT Security to discuss IoT, Secure Vault and regulations.

 Tell Us a Bit About Silicon Laboratories

 Silicon Laboratories, Inc. (which is well known as Silicon Labs) is a fabless global technology company that designs and manufactures semiconductors, other silicon devices, and software that are sold to electronics design engineers and manufacturers in Internet of Things infrastructure, industrial automation, consumer and automotive markets worldwide.
 We focus heavily on connecting devices, figuring out what level of connectivity is needed for the best solutions, whether that’s Zigbee, Z-Wave, Bluetooth Low Energy (BLE), Mesh, Thread or others.
 As the Internet of Things has scaled and hacking has increased, especially in regard to ransomware, we’ve turned to support the market with more robust IoT security solutions.
 It’s safe to say that for the last 20 years, attacks have been coming from the cloud-side, but now all hackers are looking at the devices themselves.

 Where do the Biggest Problems Lie in Regard to IoT Security?